 My Garmin Oregon has a 3″ screen.
-It’s a great device that has served me well on several elk hunts, but it simply cannot match the screen size of my iPhone 8 Plus.
+It’s a great device that has served me well on several elk hunts, but it simply cannot match the screen size of my plus sized iPhone screen.

 I find the controls on my dedicated unit serviceable, but not nearly as intuitive as using a GPS App on my phone.

 The only way to get your data off your device (At least for my Garmin Oregon) and onto your desktop computer is by USB connection.
 With a phone app, my waypoints are automatically loaded into my account.

 If you purchase a chip with additional data, you’ll need to update that chip annually to have the most up to date data, often for a fee.

 If you decide to use your smartphone as your GPS you’ll need to buy an app to take advantage of all the features.
 Gaia, Geo-Pak Hunt and onX maps are some of the biggest names in smartphone GPS apps and they’re all available in the App Store.

 I’m most familiar with the onX Hunt app.
 It’s loaded with hunting specific features and in my opinion, it’s the app to have.
 They offer access to one state for $30/yr, or they offer a multi-state option for $100/year.
 I’ve found their public/private property boundaries to be indispensable when hunting in the BLM checkerboard of the West.
 I also love how I can view at my desktop to plan and set waypoints and then see them on my phone app.
 Overall it’s a great app for hunters.